MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/configure-network-connections-microsoft-defender-antivirus.md

 **Attempt to download a fake malware file from Microsoft:**

-You can download a sample file that Microsoft Defender Antivirus will detect and block if you are properly connected to the cloud.
+You can download a sample file that Microsoft Defender Antivirus will detect and block if you're properly connected to the cloud.

 Download the file by visiting [https://aka.ms/ioavtest](https://aka.ms/ioavtest).

 >[!NOTE]
 >This file is not an actual piece of malware.
-It is a fake file that is designed to test if you are properly connected to the cloud.
+It's a fake file that is designed to test if you're properly connected to the cloud.

-If you are properly connected, you will see a warning Microsoft Defender Antivirus notification.
+If you're properly connected, you'll see a warning Microsoft Defender Antivirus notification.

-If you are using Microsoft Edge, you'll also see a notification message:
+If you're using Microsoft Edge, you'll also see a notification message:

 ![Microsoft Edge informing the user that malware was found](images/defender/wdav-bafs-edge.png)

-A similar message occurs if you are using Internet Explorer:
+A similar message occurs if you're using Internet Explorer:

 ![Microsoft Defender Antivirus notification informing the user that malware was found](images/defender/wdav-bafs-ie.png)

-You will also see a detection under **Quarantined threats** in the **Scan history** section in the Windows Security app:
+You'll also see a detection under **Quarantined threats** in the **Scan history** section in the Windows Security app:

 1. Open the Windows Security app by clicking the shield icon in the task bar or searching the start menu for **Defender**.